Chapter 10: Gas Metal Arc Welding (GMAW)

 Overview

 In today’s industries, the ability to produce quality welds quickly is vital.
-Whether you are planning to weld thin sheet steel for an automobile restoration, a 2” thick lug on a bulldozer, or a new winch on the deck of an aluminum fishing boat, Gas Metal Arc Welding, or gmaw for short, has a great deal of versatility.
+Whether you are planning to weld thin sheet steel for an automobile restoration, a 2-inch-thick lug on a bulldozer, or a new winch on the deck of an aluminum fishing boat, gas metal arc welding (GMAW) has a great deal of versatility.

-Gas Metal Arc Welding can weld thin sheets, thick plate, pipes, as well as many other items.
+GMAW can weld thin sheets, thick plate, pipes, as well as many other items.
 It can be used to weld many materials, including steel, stainless steel, aluminum, magnesium, copper alloys, nickel alloys, titanium alloys, and others.
 Its multitude of applications is vast and, therefore, makes learning this process a valuable asset to any welder’s skill set.
-As you explore GMAW further in this chapter, you will learn more about its equipment, functionality, limits, and workplace functionality.
+As you explore GMAW further in this chapter, you will learn more about its equipment, functionality, and limits.

 Objectives